History of wolves in Yellowstone: Reintroduction initiatives

 In 1991, Congress directed the U.S. Fish and Wildlife Service to develop an Environmental Impact Statement (EIS) for the express purpose of reintroducing wolves into Yellowstone National Park and regions of Central Idaho.
-The final statement was published on April 14, 1994, and seriously examined five potential alternatives for reestablishing wolves in Yellowstone and central Idaho.
+The final statement was published on April 14, 1994, and selected five potential alternatives for reestablishing wolves in Yellowstone and central Idaho to be seriously examined.